TITHI-KHAN/Projects-Regression-Algorithms/README.md

 These datasets provide a good variety of domains and features to explore regression algorithms.

-# Regression Algorithms with examples:
+# Regression Algorithms with Examples:

 **1. Linear Regression:**